From The Globe

 Dodge Evening Messenger listed all statistics for the new diocese.

 It stated Rev. D.J.
-Kelly as pastor of Wall Lake Saint Joseph's as well
+Kelly as pastor of Wall Lake Saint

 as being responsible for the stations of Auburn, Carnarvon, and Lake View.

 While Fr.
-James Shanahan was pastor of Wall Lake, he renamed the parish
+James Shanahan was pastor of Wall Lake, he

 St. Joseph of Wall Lake, Laek View and Carnavon.
 Though both Lake View and